alexbidenko/docker-posgres-backuper/README.md

 For S3-compatible providers supply `S3_ENDPOINT` (for example `https://minio.internal:9000`) and flip `S3_FORCE_PATH_STYLE=true` when virtual host style URLs are not supported.
+Without the path-style flag the controller asks the endpoint for `https://<bucket>.<host>/...`; providers that do not create wildcard bucket DNS records (Timeweb Cloud, some MinIO setups, etc.) will answer with `no such host` and the upload is skipped.